 Randy Fuerst has served Medina Hospital Foundation since 2011 coming to Medina from the Philanthropy Institute on Cleveland Clinic’s main campus.
 He is responsible for the development, implementation, administration and evaluation of the foundation’s fundraising efforts on behalf of Medina Hospital.

-He and his family have lived in Medina since 2004 and he is on the boards of Alternative Paths, Main Street Medina and the Medina County Estate Planning Council.
-He is a member of Leadership Medina County class of 2015.
+He and his family have lived in Medina since 2004.
+He is president of the Medina County Estate Planning Council, and a member of Leadership Medina County class of 2015.

 Chair, Board of Directors

 Ellen is a vice-president/co-owner of Hunter Insurance Agency, Inc. in Medina with her husband Dan.
 An active civic volunteer, Ellen currently serves on the Medina Summer Reinforcement Program Board and is the immediate past chair of the Medina County Women's Endowment Fund.
 Ellen is also an Associate Member of the Women's Advisory Board for her alma mater, the College of Wooster, from which she graduated as a phi beta Kappa with a BA in German.
 A graduate of Leadership Medina County, Ellen has been a Medina resident since 1981 and has two grown children, Evan and Leah.
 Ellen has been a member of the Foundation Board since 2016.

 Board of Trustees